svetlyobg/CMDcommands/README.md

 ## ping -a *IP address*
 Send packets to that address and returns the hostname

+## ping *hostname* -4
+Send packets to that hostname and returns the IPv4 address

 ## tracert *hostname or IP address*
 Traces the route it takes for a packet to reach a destination